SamOBrienOlinger/spoodle-space-pp5/README.md

     Manual testing of every feature, component and page was conducted on an ongoing basis throughout development.

-    The following test cases passed and all CRUD functionality performed as intended:
+    The following test-cases passed and all CRUD functionality performed as intended:

     - Overlays
+    - Tooltips
     - forms
     - search bars
     - links
+    - dropdown menus
     - redirects
     - authentication
     - ownership